-Flu viruses, including H1N1, are commonly spread when the infected person coughs or sneezes into the air in proximity to others.
+Flu viruses are commonly spread when the infected person coughs or sneezes into the air in proximity to others.
 You can also be infected by touching contaminated surfaces or objects, such as keyboards, phones, doorknobs, or personal care items and then touching your mouth, eyes or nose.
-The H1N1 virus remains alive on surfaces for 2 to 8 hours.
+The Influenza virus remains alive on surfaces for 2 to 8 hours.

 To keep from getting sick with the flu, the Centers for Disease Control and Prevention (CDC) recommends: